antonaut/tezt/README.md

 ## Usage & features

-I have put the tests in a file test.cpp, using make for build and run.
+I have put the tests in a file test.cpp, using Make for building and running.

 ### Example test.cpp for testing a Date class